 Advertising and Promotions Reservations

 The Talley Student Union and Witherspoon Student Center can provide advertising and promotional opportunities for Student Organizations and University Groups.
-These reservation requests will fall under Series/Single reservations guidelines.
-Exceptions may be granted for each of these guidelines.

-- Amplified Sound at Outdoor Information Tables will be considered on a case by case basis.
+- Amplified Sound at Outdoor Info Tables will be considered on a case by case basis.
 Clients must request to use amplified sound with their Rave Events Coordinator during the reservation and planning process.